How it works

 choose your style

-An amplified version of the acoustic guitar, the electric guitar often features thinner strings that are easier to press.
+An amplified version of the steel-string acoustic guitar, the electric guitar often features thinner strings that are easier to press.
+They are also more responsive to vibrato and bending, which make it the perfect guitar for those interested in playing melodically (soloing), especially in blues.
 Electric guitar lessons usually focus more on pick-style playing, lead guitar, and improvisation, although traditional fingerstyle and classical music can be played on it as well.
 Rhythm guitar skills necessary to play or compose popular style music, are also covered.
 Although the electric guitar has lighter strings and an easier feel, lessons focus on developing the relaxation and control required to create a good tone, as well as speed and fluency.